keygen-sh/keygen-api/README.md

 ### Testing

-To run the entire test suite, specs and features, run:
+To run the entire test suite, specs and features, run (takes about 20 mins on a 16-core CPU):

 ```bash
 bundle exec rake test